Why can’t home buyers find the kind of homes they really want?

 7 things to consider before buying a townhouse

-We’d like to buy a new or nearly-new one-story home.
-It could be 2 or 3 bedrooms, preferably with 2 baths, maybe 1,200-1,400 square feet.
+We wanted to buy a new or nearly-new one-story home.
+Our wish list included 2 or 3 bedrooms, 2 baths, around 1,200-1,400 square feet.

 Priority number one: No HOA fees, no condo fees, and no common interest.